RBastos36/Machine-Leaning-Topology-Optimization/README.md

 # Enhancing Topology Optimization through Machine Learning Models
 ### Master's Thesis – 2025

-This repository contains the code for the machine learning training and dataset generation used in the research project “Enhancing Topology Optimization through Machine Learning Models,” which is part of a Master's Thesis at the University of Aveiro.
+This repository contains the code for the machine learning training and dataset generation used in the research project “Enhancing Topology Optimization through Machine Learning Models,” as part of a Master's Thesis at the University of Aveiro.
 The project explores how deep learning architectures (notably the U-Net architecture) can predict displacement fields in topology optimization structures, accelerating conventional simulation workflows.

 ---